Test d’Evaluation de Français pour le Canada

 What is the Test d’Evaluation de Français pour le Canada ?

-It is a standardized and graded French language test.
+TEF is a standardized and graded French language test.
 All candidates receive a certificate of their level (from A1 to C2).
-For more information, please consult the “guide du candidat”.
-Please note that the Alliance Française de Chicago proposes the TEF on paper only.
+For more information, please consult the “guide du candidat” .
+Please note that the paper version of the TEF is no longer available.

 - The TEF Canada is a mandatory test in the context of economic immigration programs that require proof of language skills, at the request of Canadian Citizenship and Immigration to Canada.

 - The TEF Canada is also an essential proof of French language proficiency level to obtain Canadian Citizenship .

 Starting in January 2021, the TEF Canada will only be available in a computer format.
 You still must take the exam in-person at the testing center, but you will complete the exam on a computer.
 There will now be a maximum of 5 people per exam.